oracle-livelabs/database/datapump-x-platform-migration/05-xtts-rollforward-phase/xtts-rollforward-phase.md

 - A terminal window open on source
 - Another terminal window open on target
 - Prepared the source
-- Successfully executed initial backup
+- Successfully executed initial backup (prepare phase)
-- Successfully executed initial restore
+- Successfully executed initial restore (prepare phase)

 ## Task 1: Adding Table and Data File to Source Database (SOURCE)
 In this (and the previous) phase the database is up and there is no downtime yet.
 Users make changes in the source database.
 Let's simulate that by creating a table and adding a data file.